Democratic parties (China): Role

 The work of democratic parties are mainly consultative in nature, including doing research, making proposals and giving advice to the CCP.
 Since the early 1990s, the democratic parties have been tasked with conducting surveys on various matters.
 Members can do a policy survey by drafting a brief plan, which includes problem description, object, and research design, to their local branch, which is submitted each March.
 If approved, members receive research funding and are given six months to finish the research.
 A meeting is then held in September to discuss the results.
 Party members can also file a problem report of approximately 1,000 words including a summary of the problem, analysis, and advice and submit it to the Department of Political Participation of the local party branch, which can refer it to higher authorities including the local CPPCC branch or the UFWD based on its quality.
 Proposals at the local level can either be adopted or added to the party's proposals at the CPPCC, while an explanation is given if the proposal is rejected.
 Senior party members, who are elected as members of the CPPCC, can directly submit proposals to the CPPCC's local committees and the National Committee.

 List

-There is officially a ranking system of the parties; the ranking is based on their "contribution to the new democratic revolution".
+There is officially a ranking system of the parties; according to the Revolutionary Committee of the Chinese Kuomintang, the ranking is based on their "contribution to the new democratic revolution".